google/applied-machine-learning-intensive/v2/xx_career_development/04_the_art_of_networking.md

 ---

-# Where does networking take place?
+# Where Does Networking Take Place?

 Both formal and informal settings:
 * Career fairs